Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Results and discussion

 The loss of capacity is solely caused by LLI due to SEI growth on the normal particle surface and on the cracked surfaces.
-For a large cracking rate (i.e., 30 times the standard particle cracking rate \cite{purewal2014degradation}), the LLI begins with a square root dependence on time until it reaches the inflection point, which is close to the identified capacity knee-onset point, as shown in Fig. \ref{fig9}.
+For a large cracking rate (i.e., 30 times the standard particle cracking rate \cite{purewal2014degradation}), the LLI begins with a square root dependence on time until it reaches the inflection point, which is close to the identified capacity knee-onset point, as shown in Fig. \ref{fig7}.
 After the inflection point, the LLI accelerates exponentially as the cracks propagate.
 The accelerated LLI as the internal state change is the only cause for the simulated knee occurrence in this case.
+The use of synthetic data has the potential for further analysis into the interactions between degradation mechanisms and the evolution of degradation modes behind the observed knee phenomena.
+Other degradation pathways that may consist of state trajectories of multiple degradation modes can also lead to a knee on the capacity fade curve - knee pathways \cite{attia2022knees}.
+Therefore, to enable battery degradation diagnosis including knee identification, a larger synthetic dataset that covers a range of other knee pathways needs to be generated, or found in the literature, for example, the Hawaii Natural Energy Institute (HNEI) synthetic dataset by Dubarry and Beck \cite{dubarry2020big} \cite{dubarry2021analysis}.

-The inconsistent results of using the double Bacon-Watts model to identify knee-onset and knee on two experimental battery degradation datasets indicate a lack of generalizability of the double Bacon-Watts model towards various battery chemistries for a wide range of operating conditions.
-In contrast, the generalizability of our proposed capacity knee identification method has been demonstrated on the two experimental degradation data of two battery chemistry types under a wide range of operating conditions.
+Overall, the inconsistent results of using the state-of-the-art model (i.e., double Bacon-Watts model) to identify knee-onset and knee on two experimental battery degradation datasets and one synthetic dataset indicate a lack of generalizability of the double Bacon-Watts model towards various battery chemistries for a wide range of operating conditions.
+In contrast, the generalizability of our proposed capacity knee identification method has been demonstrated on three battery chemistry types, two experimental degradation datasets, and one synthetic dataset, under a wide range of operating conditions.
+Moreover, as knee identification is formulated as an unsupervised learning problem, knee labeling is not required beforehand.
+Exact knee-onset and knee points on the capacity fade curve are identified using capacity data as the only input, which is preferable in practical applications, such as a systematic evaluation of the knee prediction performance of both model-based methods and data-driven methods, and facilitating classification of retired electric vehicle batteries from safety and performance perspectives.